kvn-31/twn_devops-bootcamp/notes/15_configuration_with_ansible.md

       private: yes
 ```

+## Terraform and Ansible
+- Terraform can be used to create the infrastructure and then use Ansible to configure it

 ## Commands
 - `ansible [all/group] -i hosts -m ping` = test connection
 - `ansible IP -i hosts -m ping` = ping by ip